The incredible story of how McDonald's conquered the world

 1975: Egg McMuffin

-Egg McMuffins were added to the national menu in 1975 after being created by owner and operator Herb Peterson, who ran the Santa Barbara McDonald’s in California.
-He modelled the sandwich off his favourite breakfast dish eggs Benedict.
-By 1976, McDonald's had perfected its whole breakfast menu.
-McDonald's breakfast fans take note – the Egg McMuffin is the only option to use freshly cracked eggs.
+Egg McMuffins were added to the US menu in 1975 after being created by Herb Peterson, who owned and operated the Santa Barbara McDonald’s in California.
+He modelled the sandwich on his favourite breakfast dish, eggs Benedict.
+By 1976, the chain had perfected its whole breakfast menu.
+McDonald's breakfast fans, take note – the Egg McMuffin is the only option to use freshly cracked eggs.

 1979: Happy Meals

-The iconic Happy Meal was added to menus across the US in 1979.
-They originally had a circus-wagon-theme and came with the standard hamburger or cheeseburger, French fries, cookies, a soft drink and, of course, a toy.
-Over the years McDonald's has given away Beanie Babies, Pokémon figures, Disney stickers and Lego toys.
-In fact, in 2011 McDonald's was said to be the world's largest distributor of toys.
+Happy Meals were added to menus across the US in 1979.
+These meals originally had a circus wagon theme and came with a standard hamburger or cheeseburger, French fries, cookies, a soft drink and, of course, a toy.
+Over the years, McDonald's has given away Beanie Babies, Pokémon figures, Disney stickers and Lego toys.
+In fact, in 2011, McDonald's was said to be the world's largest distributor of toys.

 1983: Chicken McNuggets